concourse/s3-resource/README.md

 * `skip_download`: *Optional.* Skip downloading object from S3.
 Same parameter as source configuration but used to define/override by get.
 Value needs to be a true/false string.

-* `unpack`: *Optional.* If true and the file is an archive (tar, gzipped tar, other gzipped file, or zip), unpack the file.
-Gzipped tarballs will be both ungzipped and untarred.
+* `unpack`: *Optional.* If true and the file is an archive (tar, gzipped tar, bzip2 compressed tar, other gzipped file, other bzip2 compressed file, or zip), unpack the file.
+Gzipped and bzip2 compressed tarballs will be both decompressed and untarred.
 It is ignored when `get` is running on the initial version.

 * `download_tags`: *Optional.* Write object tags to `tags.json`.
 Value needs to be a true/false string.